esac-ic/esac.nl/readme.md

 	extension=gd
 	extension=pdo_mysql
 	```
+5. Create the Esac database within mysql by launching the Admin portal in Xampp and creating the database 'esac' manually.
-5. Execute the following commands from the repository root
+6. Execute the following commands from the repository root
 	```
 	composer install
 	php artisan migrate